PunchThrough/styleguide/swift.md

 ## Singletons

-The patter should use 'let' and create an accessor:
+The pattern should use 'let' and create an accessor:
 ```
 private let sharedInstance = Analytics()